 Today, the 1997 Donruss Signature edition on the left is more elusive than 1998 (on the right) but neither is plentiful.
 Bonds only signed for the Millennium Marks (400 copies) and Century Marks (100 copies) parallels in each set.
 Barry's signature can vary slightly in that some autographs have almost every letter of his name clearly legible while most others tend to focus on the "B" in Barry and the "B" and "S" in Bonds.

 2. 1987 Topps Tiffany Barry Bonds RC #320

 The popularity of Topps products over all other card makers is made clear given that Bond's 1987 Topps card outperforms his 1986 debuts in the Donruss and Fleer sets.
 Production of the Tiffany version sits at about 30,000 sets, making the limited-edition release the preferred card to collect.
 Barry's rookie season saw him lead National League rookies in home runs, RBI, and stolen bases, but he only finished sixth in Rookie of the Year voting, falling well behind St. Louis Cardinals reliever and ROY winner, Todd Worrell.

 1. 1986 Topps Traded Tiffany Barry Bonds RC #11T

-Along with Mark McGwire's 1985 Topps U.S. Olympic team rookie card and Ken Griffey Jr.'s 1989 Upper Deck rookie, the Barry Bonds rookie card in 1986 Topps Traded Tiffany is a clear highlight among the top baseball cards of the 1980s.
+Along with Mark McGwire's U.S. Olympic 1985 Topps team rookie card and Ken Griffey Jr.'s rookie in 1989 Upper Deck, the Barry Bonds rookie card in 1986 Topps Traded Tiffany is a clear highlight among the top baseball cards of the 1980s.
 It is estimated that only 5,000 Tiffany versions were created for the '86 Topps Traded set.
-Based on the supply, it seem that nearly all have been graded and made available on the secondary market.
-At auction, gem-mint graded copies have surpassed an amazing $1,700.
+Based on the supply, it seems that nearly all have been graded and made available on the secondary market.